 Cherry eye in dogs is caused when the Nictitans gland, a tear-producing gland which sits at the base of the third eyelid, becomes displaced from its normal position (where it cannot normally be seen).

-In the past it was common for veterinary surgeons to simply remove the gland, however, this is now recognised to be poor practice as this results in loss of the 40 – 50% of tear volume which the gland produces and can have long term negative consequences for the dog’s eye.
+In the past it was common for veterinary surgeons to simply remove the gland; however, this is now recognised to be poor practice as it results in the loss of 40 – 50% of tear volume which the nictitans gland produces, which can have long term negative consequences for the dog’s eye.

 The vets at Animal Trust perform hundreds of successful cherry eye procedures every year.
-In most cases this will permanently resolve the problem, however, it should be noted that a small proportion of cases (around 10%) may have recurrence which may require further surgery to replace the dog’s gland.
+In most cases this will permanently resolve the problem, however in a small proportion of cases (around 10%) the same issue may occur a second time and require further surgery to reposition the gland.

-The cost of surgical treatment is £340 when paid for at admission and includes anaesthetic costs and routine medication to go home with to care for your dog.
+The cost of surgical treatment is £389 when paid for at admission.
+This includes anaesthetic costs and routine medication to go home with to care for your dog.